-Excellent news from the Federal Executive this week with the decision to appoint a preferred supplier for a new election fighting computer database.
+Excellent news from the Liberal Democrat Federal Executive (FE) this week with the decision to appoint a preferred supplier for a new election fighting computer database.
 Voter Activation Network, the US firm which services many Democrat Party candidates, has been selected with a view to signing a multi-year contract shortly.

 Amongst the other bidders were the party’s long-running suppliers EARS (though they may still have a role to play as data suppliers, especially given the team’s expertise and experience in dealing with different electoral register formats).